Waynesboro, Virginia: History

 On March 2, 1865, Waynesboro was the site of the last battle of the Civil War for the Confederate Lt.
 General Jubal A. Early.
-The Battle of Waynesboro lasted twenty minutes, and was a final blow for the Confederate Army in the Shenandoah Valley.
+The Battle of Waynesboro lasted twenty minutes, was a complete victory for George Armstrong Custer, and was a final blow for the Confederate Army in the Shenandoah Valley.
 Sometime after, General Early relinquished the town and the valley to General Philip Sheridan.
 Many of the buildings from this period still show damage from the battle.
 During and after the war, casualties from the nearby Valley Campaign and other battles were buried in Ridgeview Cemetery where the Waynesboro Confederate Monument lists and commemorates their names and states.

-After the war, the Waynesboro area became the junction of two important railroad lines: an east-to-west track (operated by the Chesapeake and Ohio Railway) and a north-south trunk line (of the Shenandoah Valley Railroad, which soon became the Norfolk and Western Railway).
+After the war, the Waynesboro area became the junction of two important railroad lines: an east-to-west track (operated by the Chesapeake and Ohio Railway) and a north–south trunk line (of the Shenandoah Valley Railroad, which soon became the Norfolk and Western Railway).
 The tracks intersected near Waynesboro, giving the site the nickname of the "Iron Cross."
 The transportation advantages coming from the Iron Cross fueled great hopes for economic development.

 In a flurry of land speculation, land lots to the east of Waynesboro, mostly on the east side of South River, were plotted and sold in 1890.
 Within that year, the area was incorporated as the Town of Basic City.
 An opera house, a wide boulevard called Commerce Avenue, and the upscale Hotel Brunswick were built there.
 A friendly rivalry soon developed between the two towns with each attempting to outdo the other regarding their development.
 The overall population from May 1, 1890, to May 1 of 1891 rose 150% (from 1,000 people to 2,500).
 An important difference between the two was that, unlike Basic City, Waynesboro had implemented restrictive laws banning the sale of alcohol.
 Effects of the Panic of 1896 abruptly dried up the boomtown investment in Basic City; grand plans for more hotels and manufacturing complexes were scuttled.
 The established blocks of small-size land plots meant for worker housing remain, and today the former Basic City area is largely low-income housing.

 Waynesboro steadily prospered and circa 1900-1920 many spacious houses were built on a scenic hill that was gridded into the "Tree Streets" neighborhood, with residential lanes named Oak Avenue, Chestnut Avenue, Poplar Avenue, and the like.
 In 1923, Waynesboro and Basic City consolidated into a single town to be called Waynesboro-Basic.
 Later, officials dropped Basic and the name became Waynesboro, with the former Basic City disappearing as one of the "lost towns of Virginia."
 Since 1924, Waynesboro has made numerous territorial acquisitions from areas of Augusta County through annexation and officially became an independent city in 1948.
 In 2005, Waynesboro established a new charter, repealing one in place since 1948.